Today's Top Gainer

 The Company has a vigil mechanism for its directors and employees, to deal with instance of fraud/ mismanagement, if any and to report concerns about unethical behavior, actual or suspected fraud or violation of the Companys code of conduct or ethics policy.
 The details of the policy are posted on the website of the Company.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORK PLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013:

 The Company has in place an Anti Sexual Harassment measures in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
 During the year, there were no complaints received under the said act.

 The Board has, on the recommendation of the Nomination & Remuneration Committee framed a policy for selection and appointment of Directors, Senior Management and their remuneration.

 The Companys remuneration policy is directed towards rewarding performance based on review of achievements periodically.
 The remuneration policy is in consonance with the existing industry practice.
-Extract of Remuneration Policy from Nomination and Remuneration policy is attached as Annexure - 4.

 ANALYSIS OF REMUNERATION: